3drobotics/solodevguide/book/advanced-logs.md

 ### Downloading using SCP (Mac/Linux)

-SCP is a great end-user tool for downloading the logs because it is available by default from the terminal on Mac OX and many Linux distributions (including Ubuntu 14.04.3 LTS).
+The SCP (Secure Copy Protocol) program is a great end-user tool for downloading the logs because it is available by default from the terminal on Mac OX and many Linux distributions (including Ubuntu 14.04.3 LTS).

 The main steps for getting the logs are: